happypeter/happypeter.github.com/_posts/2010-9-6-second-coding-for-fun.md

 <http://www.vincnd.com/> is nice one.

-Late in that afternoon, a big guy from Canonical gave a talk on Arm Ubuntu, I wish stable device be available soon, that way I can do not need to learn a new platform like Andriod or IOS, most my desktop ubuntu conf skills can be used on my Handheld device.
+Late in that afternoon, a big guy from Canonical gave a talk on Arm Ubuntu, I wish stable device be available soon, that way I do not need to learn a new platform like _Andriod_ or _iOS_, most my desktop ubuntu conf skills can be used on my Handheld device.

 Good friends, cozy place, meaningful conversations.
 Interested?
-Head for Beijinglug.org, find out when is the nice one and feel free to join us.
+Head for _Beijinglug.org_, find out when is the nice one and feel free to join us.